NREL/OpenOA/contributing.md

 ## Keeping your fork in sync with NREL/OpenOA

 The "main" OpenOA repository is regularly updated with ongoing research at NREL and beyond.
-After creating and clonging your fork from the previous section, you might be wondering how to keep it up to date with the latest improvements.
+After creating and cloning your fork from the previous section, you might be wondering how to keep it up to date with the latest improvements.

 Please note that the below process may introduce merge conflicts with your work, and this does not